-Science Writer for the University of Washington’s Memory and Brain Wellness Center (website) in Seattle, Washington, covering the clinical and community outreach efforts of the memory clinic and the research in the UW Alzheimer’s Disease Research Center and the UW Pacific Northwest Udall Center for Excellence in Parkinson’s Disease.
+Science Writer for the University of Washington’s Memory and Brain Wellness Center (website) in Seattle, Washington, covering the clinical and community outreach efforts of the memory clinic and the research in the UW Alzheimer’s Disease Research Center.
 All news and features here.

 A creative non-fiction essay, published as the content of a booklet by the Frye Art Museum, on the value of artistic experiences for people living with Alzheimer disease and other conditions that lead to cognitive impairment.